JohnReid/JohnReid.github.io/software/index.md

 All the research projects I have undertaken have involved some amount of software development.
 I view publishing implementations of models and algorithms as an integral part of the reproducible research process.
-My languages of choice are TensorFlow, R, [Stan](http://mc-stan.org), python and C++.
+My tools of choice are TensorFlow, R, [Stan](http://mc-stan.org), python and C++.

 ------